 I've gone through lots and lots of projects during my schooling at Cal Poly.
 None of them have had as profound an effect on me as this one.

 -= Computer Stuff =- ¶

 -= Serbia =- ¶

-I got the chance to revisit my birthplace last summer, and I had one of the best times of my life.
+I got the chance to revisit my birthplace in 2011, and I had one of the best times of my life.
 Everything was significantly smaller than I remember (I was 8 when I stepped foot on U.S. soil), and I could not believe how much beauty was juxtaposed against so much trauma sustained by the wars.
 Only pictures can do it justice, at least in terms of beauty (I'll spare you the trauma):